Lamb of God (band): First hiatus, VII: Sturm und Drang, and The Duke EP (2014–2016)

 Despite statements from band members that Lamb of God planned to enter the studio in 2014 to begin recording their eighth studio album, hoping to complete it by the end of the same year, Chris Adler said in an interview with The Virginian-Pilot that besides the large amount legal fees the band encountered from Randy Blythe's trial, the band's inactivity during the trial had eventually depleted the band's funds and thus were unable to fulfill those plans.

 On January 26, 2014, Randy Blythe posted a picture and a statement on his Instagram saying he would be taking a long break from Lamb of God.
 The band, after the then-current album cycle would be on hiatus, except for some summer festival appearances.
 By September, however, Blythe revealed that he was planning to release a new Lamb of God record, which uses lyrics he had written while he was incarcerated along with his book, Dark Days: A Memoir in early 2015.

+In February 2014, a documentary film featuring Lamb of God entitled As the Palaces Burn was released worldwide.
+The documentary, directed by Don Argott, began filming in 2012 and was set to focus on fans of the band, but drastically altered its scope following Blythe's arrest.
+The film was met with positive reviews by critics.

 The band began teasing a new album, with the placeholder title Lamb of God VII via Instagram and Twitter in late April 2015.
 A website, lambofgodvii.com, initially comprising an empty black screen, went online in early May.
 The "VII" (the roman numeral for the number seven) refers to the album being the band's seventh, and does not take into account the first of their albums, released with a slightly different line-up as Burn the Priest.
 On May 15, 2015, it was announced that the title of the new album VII: Sturm und Drang, and would be released in July via Epic and Nuclear Blast Entertainment.
 The first song, "Still Echoes" was made available for streaming on LambofGodVII.com, and available for digital download on May 18.
 In June of the same year, the band released a video for the song "512".